8b17-r48817/package-source/packages/athena-roles/athena-blackhat/EXCLUDED.md

 :: File /var/cache/pacman/pkg/pfff-0.29-9-x86_64.pkg.tar.xz is corrupted (invalid or corrupted package (PGP signature)).
 Do you want to delete it?
 [Y/n] error: failed to commit transaction (invalid or corrupted package) pfff

+## depending on python-flask-cors and python-flask-socketio but these two deps in BA are wrongly a clone of Python2 deps
+trape